newfies-dialer/newfies-dialer/docs/source/getting-started.rst

 Overview
 --------

-Newfies-Dialer can be installed and used by anyone who has a need for mass outbound calling, voice broadcasting or providing outbound IVR.
-Some of the potential uses for Newfies-Dialer are listed below.
+Newfies-Dialer can be installed and used by anyone who has a need for SMS broadcasting, mass outbound calling, voice broadcasting or providing outbound IVR Some of the potential uses for Newfies-Dialer are listed below.

-The system may be installed and used by either companies who wish to make calls on their own behalf, or by SaaS (Software as a Service) companies that want to provide bulk dialling facilities to their own customers.
+The system may be installed and used by either companies who wish to make calls on their own behalf, or by SaaS (Software as a Service) companies that want to provide bulk dialling and SMS broadcasting facilities to their own customers.

+Newfies-Dialer can be configured on a single server, or for really high capacity or high speed systems, Newfies-Dialer can be configured across multiple servers.

 .. _utility: